 A pie chart shows exits from permanent residential care by discharge reason and year.
 Around 70% exits were due to death in 2008–09, rising to around 80% by 2017–18.
 The chart also shows that at the same time, exits due to moves to other residential care decreased from 19% to 10%.

-In the next section, explore more about the reasons people leave residential aged care or home care, their average length of stay in care, and how exits vary by program type.
+Explore more about the reasons people leave residential aged care or home care, their average length of stay in care, and how exits vary by program type.